Research & Advocacy

 The ACA National Salary Survey provides important data on architectural salaries across Australia.

-We have now launched the ACA national Salary Survey for 2022!
-Check your inboxes and please participate in our survey, an invaluable way to contribute to the health of the profession.
+The ACA National Salary Survey for 2023 is open for another year!
+Check your inboxes and please participate in this important industry research, an invaluable way to contribute to the health of the profession.
+The survey closes on 7 April 2023.

 National Salary Survey FAQs